CelestialAbyss/mc-web/README.md

 I am actually a noob when it comes to actual scripting in JavaScript in KubeJS and ZenScript in CraftTweaker despite writing a lot of recipes by hand.
 There *might* even be more efficient ways of writing them all.

-Also currently working on the Finality modpack series and Another Create Wiki.
+Also currently working on the Finality modpack series and [Another Create Wiki](https://github.com/Project-Vyre/another-create-wiki) which is intended for beginners.

 <details>